 MIG/MAG welding uses inert gas (MIG) or active gas (MAG) as shielding gas for the weld between two workpieces.

-The method provides a quick weld and rarely requires any longer finishing.
-MIG/MAG welding is also sensitive to rust and impurities, which makes it less suitable for outdoor work.
+The method produces a fast weld and rarely requires any lengthy post-processing.
+However, MIG/MAG welding is sensitive to rust and impurities, making it less suitable for outdoor work.

 At Autofric, MIG/MAG welding is used mainly for stainless steel but also for other alloyed materials.

-TIG welding provides a high welding quality, clean weld metal and good surface evenness.
-The method is therefore often used in machining, where the quality requirements are high, but also for hard-to-weld metals such as titanium, monel and copper-nickel.
-The method’s largest area of application, however, is for welding stainless steel and light metals.
+TIG welding provides high weld quality, clean welds, and good surface roughness.
+The method is, therefore, often used in processes where quality requirements are high, but also for difficult-to-weld metals such as titanium, monel, and copper-nickel.
+However, the method has its largest area of application in the welding of stainless steel and light metals.

-As natural final steps, finishing work such as grinding and pickling is also carried out to achieve products of the highest quality and finish.
+As natural final steps, finishing operations such as sanding and pickling are also carried out to achieve the highest quality products and finishes.

-The majority of our welders have a welder test certificate according to SS-EN ISO 9606-1:2017.
+Several of our welders have a welding test certificate according to SS-EN ISO 9606-1:2017.